Photo by Josiah Gibbs on Unsplash

 Feed Your Soul

 Artist’s block can easily be cured by feeding your soul.
 You are not a machine that can go on forever.
-This looks like doing what you love to spur on creativity.
+This looks like doing what you love to spur creativity.
 You can’t pour yourself out over and over without filling up.
-Avoid burnout and artist’s block by scheduling a weekly break day to connect to others, your spiritual side, nature and rest.
+Avoid burnout and artist’s block by scheduling a weekly break day to connect to others, your spiritual side, nature, and rest.
 Plan a day trip to a local museum or trending hot spot in your area.
 Bring a travel sketchbook to quickly put ideas down for later.
 Look for and find new inspiration.
 Go to galleries and creative businesses.
-You may even find a new boutique that your art would sell perfectly in.
+You may even find a new boutique in which your art would sell perfectly.

 Create Art that You Are Confident In